bbz-hft-software-engineering/Slush-YV-fikation/README.md

 # Slush-YV-fikation
-HF Seminarweek for die machine "Tech-tonic Tab"
+HF Seminarweek for the machine "Tech-tonic Tab"

 ## Hardware Components
 This project needs: